Timeline of the Red Sea crisis: 2023

 On 19 October 2023, US officials said the United States Navy destroyer shot down three land-attack cruise missiles and several drones heading toward Israel launched by the Houthis in Yemen.
 This was the first action by the US military to defend Israel since the outbreak of the war.
 It was later reported that the ship shot down four cruise missiles and 15 drones.
 Another missile was reportedly intercepted by Saudi Arabia.
 More were intercepted by Israel's Arrow anti-ballistic missiles; others fell short of their targets or were intercepted by the Israeli Air Force and the French Navy.

-On 27 October 2023 two loitering munitions were fired in a northerly direction from the southern Red Sea.
-According to Israel Defense Forces (IDF) officials, their target was Israel, but they did not cross the border from Egypt.
-Of the two drones, one fell short and hit a building adjacent to a hospital in Taba, Egypt, injuring six; the other was shot down near an electricity plant close to the town of Nuweiba, Egypt.
-A Houthi official later made a one-word post on Twitter after the drone crashed in Taba, mentioning the nearby Israeli city of Eilat.

-On 31 October an alert was triggered in Eilat, Eilot kibbutz and the Shahorit industrial park area regarding the penetration of hostile aircraft from the Red Sea.
-The aircraft was successfully intercepted over the Red Sea.
-The Arrow system intercepted a ballistic missile and the Air Force intercepted several cruise missiles fired from the Red Sea toward Eilat.
-The Houthis took responsibility for the launches.
-One cruise missile was shot down by an F-35i Adir jet.
-The downing of the missile by the Arrow system marks the first time it has been used in the Gaza war.
-According to Israeli officials, the interception occurred above Earth's atmosphere above the Negev Desert, making it the first instance of space warfare in history.